yoonsikp/microEMR/classes.md

-UEMR allows 3 classes of files in a chart.
+nanoChart allows 3 classes of files in a chart.

 Document:
 - md, txt, pdf only